Capillary/ecom-api-document/source/includes/_picklist.md

 Parameter | Type | Description
 -------- | ----- | -----------
-MerchantId* | string | Unique GUID of the merchant pickListId* | int | Unique id of the picklist that you want to fetch
+MerchantId* | string | Unique GUID of the merchant pickListId* | int | Unique id of the picklist to fetch the summary